-Prosecutors went at gymnastics coach on trafficking charges
+Human trafficking charges novel approach in gymnastics case

 What that means for the immediate future is that the United States Olympic & Paralympic Committee and USA Gymnastics, where Nassar once worked, will face increased scrutiny, Klein and Manly said.
 Both organizations turned a blind eye to such abusive treatment, they said.

 The USOPC didn’t respond to a request for comment Friday.
-USA Gymnastics President Li Li Leung issued a statement expressing shock that Geddert killed himself, and expressed her sympathy with the victims.
+USA Gymnastics President Li Li Leung issued a statement expressing shock that Geddert killed himself, and expressed her sympathy for the victims.

 Manly and Klein said that although the latest case will bring more attention to abusive coaching in women’s gymnastics, the success of coaches like Geddert, whose 2012 Olympic team won the team gold, will make reforming the sport more difficult.
 They said so much of Geddert’s alleged abuse was able to continue because his private gyms and gymnastics clubs operated outside of the view of the public or even the athletes’ parents.